chrisnoonan98675/site/xl-deploy/concept/introduction-to-the-xl-deploy-database-plugin.markdown

 **Note:** If a script fails and you perform a rollback, XL Deploy executes **all** rollback scripts, not only the rollback scripts that correspond to the installation scripts that were successfully executed.

+## Naming SQL scripts

+XL Deploy uses a regular expression to identify SQL scripts.
+The regular expression is defined by the `scriptRecognitionRegex` and `rollbackScriptRecognitionRegex` properties of the `sql.ExecutedSqlScripts` CI.

+The default regular expression is configured such that XL Deploy expects each script to start with a number; for example, `1-create-user-table.sql`.
+Even if there is only one script, it should start with a number.

+You can change the regular expression in `deployit-defaults.properties` or by creating a type modification in the `synthetic.xml` file.

 ## Order of SQL scripts

-SQL scripts are ordered lexicographically based on their filename.
+SQL scripts are ordered lexicographically based on their file names.
 This is a sample ordering of several installation scripts:

 * `1-create-user-table.sql`
 * `1-create-user-table-rollback.sql`